nmathewson/walking-onions-wip/specs/01-intro.md

 ## Remind me about Walking Onions again?

-With Tor's current design, every client downloads and refreshes a set of directory documents that describe the authorities' views about every single relay on the Tor network.
-This requiment makes clients' impact on the network grow quadratically, since the directory grows linearly with number of relays, and it is downloaded a number of times that grows linearly with the number of clients.
+With Tor's current design, every client downloads and refreshes a set of directory documents that describe the directory authorities' views about every single relay on the Tor network.
+This requirement makes directory bandwidth usage grow quadratically, since the directory size grows linearly with the number of relays, and it is downloaded a number of times that grows linearly with the number of clients.
 Additionally, low-bandwidth clients and bootstrapping clients spend a disproportionate amount of their bandwidth loading directory information.

 With these drawbacks, why does Tor still require clients to